thewh1teagle/vibe/README.md

 And if the antivirus still block the model file, you can always exclude it from the antivirus.

+# Contribute
+PRs are welcomed!
+In addition, you're welcome to add translations.

+# Add translation
+1. Copy `en.json` from `locales` folder
+2. Create new file eg `ru.json`
+3. Change every value to the new language and keep the keys as is
+4. create PR / issue in github

 # Build

 see [BUILDING.md](BUILDING.md)